elijahxz/BubbleSortInAssembly/README.md

 # Bubble Sort In Assembly

+I created a bubble sort program that runs on a relatively simple computer (RSC) in logisim or through the terminal using pythonRSC.

 All of the logisim circuits that were created were done by my partner, Chris Keiningham, and myself.

-The bubble sort RSC assembly program was created by myself.

 The compiler used for this programs can be found here: https://github.com/Calastrophe/pythonRSC